koreshok95/grey_fox_yt_vk_1_1/README.md

-  path to directory to store downloaded stolen youtube videos time in seconds between check and download new videos number of attempts to download video number of attempts to generate  subtitles and hard burn in them video vk_settings.ini describe vk_settings.ini - settings for vk_upload_app.py path to database
+  path to directory to store downloaded stolen youtube videos time in seconds between check and download new videos number of attempts to download video number of attempts to generate rus  subtitles and hard burn  them in video vk_settings.ini describe vk_settings.ini - settings for vk_upload_app.py path to database